-Think of choosing an abutment like choosing between an off-the-rack suit and a tailored one.
-Both serve the same basic function, but the differences in fit, finish, and final appearance are significant.
-Stock abutments are mass-produced in predetermined sizes, offering a convenient but often imperfect solution.
-Custom abutments, on the other hand, are designed for one specific patient and one specific site in the mouth.
-This article answers the question, what is a custom abutment, by detailing how this patient-centric approach addresses the limitations of a standard component, leading to superior functional and aesthetic results that both you and your patients will appreciate for years to come.
+Choosing an abutment is like deciding between an off-the-rack suit and a tailored one.
+While both serve the same basic function, the final fit and finish are worlds apart.
+Stock abutments are mass-produced in standard sizes—a convenient but often imperfect solution.
+A custom abutment, however, is designed for one specific patient and one specific site in the mouth.
+We’ll explain how this patient-centric approach overcomes the limitations of a standard component, leading to superior functional and aesthetic results that both you and your patients will appreciate for years to come.

 Key Takeaways